Fairbanks Drinking Water Quality

 Fairbanks tap water meets EPA health standards, but the water utility has administrative compliance issues.

 The data below shows test results from 17 water utilities serving 119K people in the Fairbanks area.
-Water quality testing is conducted regularly and reported to the EPA.

 How Hard is Fairbanks Water?